 Font and Colors

-For all the years the Barbie brand has existed, designers have used only the word part in the logo – there has never been a graphic in it.
-The word is located diagonally and is read from bottom to top.
+Across the Barbie brand, designers have used only the word “part” in the logo; it has never included graphics.
+The word is positioned diagonally and reads from bottom to top.

 What is Barbie’s signature color?

-The Barbie brand has its signature color.
-It belongs to Mattel and is called Barbie Pink (Pantone 219C).
-To underscore this, Mattel and Pantone have partnered to release a new doll that was dressed in a pink dress with numerous Pantone 219C lettering.
+The Barbie brand’s signature color, Barbie Pink (Pantone 219C), is owned by Mattel.
+To emphasize this, Mattel and Pantone jointly released a new doll in a pink dress featuring numerous Pantone 219C markings.

 Why is the Barbie logo pink?

-When choosing a color for the Barbie logo, the designers proceeded from gender stereotypes.
-They made the word mark bright pink because it was believed to attract the attention of the target audience – girls and women, in this shade.
+Designers relied on gender stereotypes to choose a color for the Barbie logo.
+They made the wordmark bright pink because they believed this shade would attract the attention of the target audience, girls and women.

 The Barbie logo is a bright pink wordmark.
-The lettering is in the handwritten script that seems elegant and casual at the same time.
-All the edges of the letters are slightly rounded.
+The inscription is in a handwritten font, which looks elegant and relaxed.
+All letter edges are slightly rounded.